Looking to switch payment processors to save on fees?...

 |

-Both of these menus would result in the exact same price at checkout, but the second example is fully transparent and doesn’t have any surprise fees.
+But for the game in California, the price was fully transparent and didn’t have any surprise fees.
 The customer knows exactly how much each item costs (excluding taxes).

 • Hotels must include any mandatory resort fees in the advertised price to provide customers with a more transparent picture of the total cost.